aaronriekenberg/rust-parallel/README.md

           [default: 8]

   -0, --null-separator
-          Use null separator for reading input instead of newline
+          Use null separator for reading input files instead of newline

   -s, --shell
-          Use shell for running commands.
+          Use shell mode for running commands.

-          If $SHELL environment variable is set use it else use /bin/bash.

-          Each input line is passed to $SHELL -c <line> as a single argument.
+          Each command line is passed to "<shell-path> -c" as a single argument.

       --channel-capacity <CHANNEL_CAPACITY>
           Input and output channel capacity, defaults to num cpus * 2

           [default: 16]

+      --shell-path <SHELL_PATH>
+          Path to shell to use for shell mode

+          [default: /bin/bash]

   -h, --help
           Print help (see a summary with '-h')